will62794/will62794.github.io/_posts/2024-10-15-inductive-proof-graphs.markdown

 \end{align*}
 $$

-It is relatively straightforward to observe that these individual lemmas establish various important facts/invariants about the protocol.
+Upon inspection, it is relatively straightforward to observe that these individual lemmas establish various important facts/invariants about the protocol.
 In this form, though, it is still quite difficult to understand the logical structure of such an inductive invariant and how it represents the correctness argument for establishing the top-level safety property, $$TCConsistent$$.

-Instead, we can view inductive invariants through the lens of an *inductive proof graph*, a graph structure that explicitly represents the compositional structure of an inductive invariant.
-We can do this by breaking down the logical structure of a monolithic inductive invariant like the one shown above stated as one large a conjunction of many lemmas.
+Instead, we can view inductive invariants through the lens of an *inductive proof graph*, a graph structure that explicitly represents the compositional dependency structure of an inductive invariant.
+We can do this by breaking down the logical structure of a inductive invariant like the one shown above stated as a single, monolithic conjunction of lemmas.

 Specifically, for any inductive invariant of the form